ThriveOnz360

 🏠 Separate Regime: Immigration Act 2014

 Landlords face similar obligations for tenants — checking right to rent before tenancy begins.
-Penalty: £3,000 per illegal tenant (lower than employer £20,000, reflects lower immigration control risk).
+Penalty: £3,000 per illegal tenant (lower than the employer £20,000, reflecting different levels of immigration control responsibility).

-Uses the same share code system (tenant generates code, landlord verifies at gov.uk/view-right-to-work).
-Some employees ask employers to provide right to work documents for their landlord check — you can provide a copy of what you’ve already checked, but the employee should generate a fresh share code for their landlord where possible.
+Uses the same share code system: tenant generates code, landlord verifies at gov.uk/view-right-to-work.
+Some employees ask employers to provide right to work documents for their landlord check — the employee should generate a fresh share code for their landlord where possible.

-UK landlords with employment compliance questions often need both right to work (employees) and right to rent (tenants) guidance — consult a UK immigration solicitor if managing both regimes.
+UK landlords with employment compliance questions often need both right to work (employees) and right to rent (tenants) guidance.
+Consult a UK immigration solicitor if managing both regimes simultaneously.

 Frequently Asked Questions